iterative/ldb-resources/_README_draft.md

 | Range of ctimes | ```$ ldb get --file 'fs.ctime < `"2022-03-28"`' --file 'fs.ctime > `"2022-03-25"`' misc-cats ``` |

 * Note the first `GET` stages new dataset 'misc-cats' in a namesake folder, and the second command adds to it.
-* Time-based query uses two `--file` filters to intersect their results
+* Time-based query uses two `--file` filters to intersect their results in order to form a time interval

 ### Query debugging